One of Wedgwood’s proudest claims-to-fame is as the birthplace of the Burke-Gilman Trail which officially opened on August 19, 1978.

-The original property ledgers of King County are no longer kept in a basement!
-The ledgers are now kept in temperature-controlled storage vaults at the Puget Sound Regional Archives (a branch of the state archives system) on the campus of Bellevue University.
+Property records: the original property ledgers of King County are no longer kept in a basement!
+The ledgers are now kept in temperature-controlled storage vaults at the Puget Sound Regional Archives (a branch of the state archives system) which is in a building on the campus of Bellevue University.

 He Built Seattle: A Biography of Judge Thomas Burke, by Robert C. Nesbit, 1961.
 Available at the Seattle Public Library, this excellent source includes an explanation of how the SLS&E was founded and financed, in the context of the railroad era in Seattle.

-HistoryLink essays: #149 the difficulty of getting coal out to market without a railroad; #1735 SLS&E Railroad is incorporated; #2487 Sand Point history; #7049 Burke-Gilman Trail; #10221 the Montlake Cut; the interactions of rail and water transportation of raw materials.
+HistoryLink essays: #149 and #5412 about the difficulty of getting coal out to market without a railroad; #1735 SLS&E Railroad is incorporated; #2487 Sand Point history; #7049 Burke-Gilman Trail; #10221 the Montlake Cut; the interactions of rail and water transportation of raw materials.